wxie2017/wxie2017.github.io/pages/speech/member_reward_program.md

 themselves as one of the most effective tactics for increasing club members and inspiring member loyalty.

+Yu-Life club is a good club with all of you here, and we do not have a member rewards program yet.
+Don't you think we need one?

+Yes, we need one, a good one.

 2.2 Categories

 Points - Tier - Paid - Value